 After opening up a food truck in Boston in 2012 and being voted as Boston’s Best Meal on Wheels, a restaurant soon followed and they now also sell sauce.
 You guessed it – a large part of their success can be attributed to marketing.

 Mei Mei uses social media well to build a relationship with customers.
-One tactic they use is to showcase their staff.
+One tactic they use is to showcase their restaurant staff.

 They also run classes to showcase their food preparation techniques.